mitchasdf/Buynants/README.md

 With that nonsensical jank out of the road; The tools provided are as follows:

 A basic 10-minute long 1-second chart that can't be magnified or panned.
 Notches placed horizontally for each minute.
 Notches placed vertically for each 1% in price difference (this adjusts over time as the price moves).
 Data is auto-fit to the drawing area.
-Data accumulates over time.
+Data accumulates over time, as in, you need to be viewing 1 trading-pair for 10 minutes in order to fill up the chart.

 An orderbook and sales history comparison visualisation